Engineering & Advanced Manufacturing

 WEDNESDAY, JULY 15 2026 | 8:30 AM

-This half day course is designed to help engineers know the correct methods when handling Abrasive Wheels.
+This half day course is designed to help students know the correct methods when handling Abrasive Wheels.
 This will include handling, maintaining, checking for hazards and the correct methods of removing and re-installing Abrasive Wheels.
+The course aims to provide better understand of basic abrasive wheel safety and regulations.

 View course